Effects of isoscalar- and isovector-scalar meson mixing on neutron star structure: Introduction

-The RMF models are covariant effective theory and this relativistic covariant formulation has made great success during the last decades in understanding many nuclear phenomena (see, e.g., Refs.~\cite{Serot:1984ey,Serot:1997xg,Meng:2005jv}).
-Based on the Walecka model~\cite{Walecka:1974qa} and its extensions~\cite{Boguta:1977xi,Serot:1979dc,Mueller:1996pm}, the RMF models usually involve the Dirac nucleons, the isoscalar scalar meson $\sigma$, isovector scalar meson $\omega$ and isovector vector meson $\rho$.
-In addition, the $\sigma$ meson self-interactions were used~\cite{Boguta:1977xi} to reduce the nuclear incompressibility coefficient of symmetric nuclear matter while the $\omega$ meson self-interactions were introduced to efficiently tune the NS maximum mass without sacrificing the agreement with other well-reproduced observables~\cite{Mueller:1996pm}.
-Furthermore, the crossing term $\rho$-$\omega$ is highly sensitive to the density dependence of the symmetry energy, in particular to its density slope at saturation density, which is important for the structure and dynamics of NSs~\cite{Horowitz:2000xj,Horowitz:2001ya,Carriere:2002bx,Horowitz:2004yf}.
+The RMF models are covariant effective theory and this relativistic covariant formulation has made great success during the last decades in understanding many nuclear phenomena (see, e.g., Refs.~\citep{1986ANP...16...1A,1997IJMPE...6..515S,2006PrPNP..57..470M}).
+Based on the Walecka model~\citep{1974AnnalsP...83..491W} and its extensions~\citep{1977NPA...292..413X,1979PhLB...86..146S,1996NuPhA.606..508M}, the RMF models usually involve the Dirac nucleons, the isoscalar scalar meson $\sigma$, isovector scalar meson $\omega$ and isovector vector meson $\rho$.
+In addition, the $\sigma$ meson self-interactions were used~\citep{1977NPA...292..413X} to reduce the nuclear incompressibility coefficient of symmetric nuclear matter while the $\omega$ meson self-interactions were introduced to efficiently tune the NS maximum mass without sacrificing the agreement with other well-reproduced observables~\citep{1996NuPhA.606..508M}.
+Furthermore, the crossing term $\rho$-$\omega$ is highly sensitive to the density dependence of the symmetry energy and is important for the properties of neutron-rich nuclei as well as the structure and cooling dynamics of NSs~\citep{2001PhRvL..86.5647H,2001PhRvC..64f2802H,2003ApJ...593..463C}.